 3. Once the spinach is clean and dry, transfer it to a breathable storage container or bag.
 Avoid using plastic bags as they can trap moisture and lead to spoilage.
 Instead, opt for a perforated bag or container that allows air circulation.

-See also How to cook okra soup
+See also How long to cook chili in crockpot on high

 4. Place the spinach in the refrigerator’s vegetable crisper, which is usually set at a slightly higher humidity level.
 This will help maintain the freshness and nutrient content of the spinach.